 You are here

 The INCLUDE (INvestigation of Co-occurring conditions across the Lifespan to Understand Down syndromE) project was launched in June 2018 in support of a Congressional directive in the fiscal year (FY) 2018 Omnibus Appropriations.
 The directive called for a new trans-NIH research initiative on critical health and quality-of-life needs for individuals with Down syndrome.
-NIH is dedicating $22.2 million for INCLUDE research, bolstering total funding for Down syndrome research in FY2018 to an estimated $59 million, with further support anticipated in FY2019 and beyond, pending availability of funds.
+NIH is dedicating approximately $35 million for INCLUDE research in FY2019, bolstering total funding for Down syndrome research in FY2019 to an estimated $77 million.

 INCLUDE will investigate conditions that affect individuals with Down syndrome and the general population, such as Alzheimer’s disease/dementia, autism, cataracts, celiac disease, congenital heart disease and diabetes.
 Applying the expertise and resources from multiple NIH Institutes and Centers, INCLUDE will: